rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Example:
 ><CITE>Ridge, printer, Mercury-Office, Sheffield</CITE>

-<a name="5.32.3.3">5.32.3.3</a> *Optionally*, omit addresses and insignificant information appearing with the manufacturer’s name, unless the information aids in identifying or dating the manifestation or is deemed important to the cataloging agency (e.g., for the purpose of capturing book trade data).
-If omitting addresses, use the mark of omission.
+<a name="5.32.3.3">5.32.3.3</a> *Optionally*, omit, using the mark of omission, addresses and insignificant information appearing with the manufacturer’s name, unless the information is grammatically inseparable, aids in identifying or dating the manifestation, or is considered important to the cataloging agency (e.g., for the purpose of capturing book trade data).

 >Example:
 ><CITE>Printed by William Clowes and Sons, Limited …</CITE>
 >(*Source of information reads*: Printed by William Clowes and Sons, Limited, Stamford Street and Charing Cross)

+## 5.32.34 Two or more names of manufacturers

+<a name="5.32.34.1">5.32.34.1</a> If the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) includes more than one manufacturer in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
+Transcribe them as subsequent Names of manufacturer only when they are not linked by connecting words or phrases.

+>Example:
+><CITE>Lovejoy, Son & Co., electrotypers & stereotypers, 15 Vandewate Street, N.Y.S.W. ; Green, printer and stereotyper, 16 and 18 Jacob Street, New-York</CITE>
+>(*Comment*: Example formatted with ISBD punctuation for clarity.
+Names of manufacturer not linked by connecting words)

+>Example:
+><CITE>Printed by John Macock and Francis Tyton, printers to the House of Lords</CITE>
+>(*Comment*: Names of manufacturer linked by connecting words)

+<a name="5.32.34.2">5.32.34.2</a> *Optionally*, if the names are considered too numerous to list exhaustively and some may be omitted without significant loss of identification, all after the third may be omitted.
+Supply in square brackets a phrase in the language and script of the cataloging agency to convey the nature of the omitted information.
+Include the number of omitted names in the supplied phrase.
+Do not use the mark of omission.

+>Example:
+><CITE>Printed by L. Nichols & Co., T. & J. Swords, E. Duyckinck [and 10 others]</CITE>

+<a name="5.32.34.3">5.32.34.3</a> If both the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and name of manufacturer associated with an earlier manifestation appear together with the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and name of manufacturer of the manifestation being described, transcribe each manufacturer with the place to which it corresponds.

+## 5.32.35 Names of manufacturers in multipart monographs

+<a name="5.32.35.1">5.32.35.1</a> If the manifestation is issued in more than one physical part and the name of manufacturer or manufacturer’s form of name changes in the course of publication, transcribe the manufacturer's name of the first or earliest part and always give the [Naem of manufacturer](/DCRMR/ppdm/Name-of-manufacturer/) of the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.5)).

 ## 5.32.31 Names of manufacturers containing grammatically inseparable place names or dates

-<a name="5.32.31.1">5.32.31.1</a>  If the name of manufacturer contains grammatically inseparable statements relating to [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) or [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/), transcribe them as part of the name of manufacturer.
+<a name="5.32.31.1">5.32.31.1</a>  If the Name of manufacturer contains grammatically inseparable statements relating to [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) or [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/), transcribe them as part of the Name of manufacturer.
 Supply the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) or [Date of manufacture](/DCRMR/ppdm/Date-of-manufacture/) in square brackets in the appropriate element.

 >Example:
 >Name of manufacturer: <CITE>Printed the first day of July, 1765, by W. Weyman, at the New-Printing office in Broad-Street</CITE>